 You’ve gone through the whole hiring process.
 You sent in your resume, got a call, went to the in-person interview, and finally got hired.
 Now, the hard part starts.
 Perhaps you've had counseling at your college's career office from working professionals, but there several things you won't be taught in school.
-Here are some tips to get you ready for work as a recent college grad:

 Students don’t dress well.
 Four years of sweats and hoodies don’t exactly ingrain a fashion sense into someone.
 So make sure you dress for your job.
 Your interview was a great time to do some recon work and see what the office’s tone is.
 While you certainly need to honor your own sense of style, the office is not the place to stand out.
 It may be the case that some offices require a suit every day, though many don’t.
 So watch what your boss is wearing, and go from there.